 Notice the repair work that has been carried out to the column/bracket and also the lack of identification number on the column.
 The door has been modified slightly as someone kept removing it, so simply trying to undo the lock will not work!
 The lamp is an old Thorn one by the way.

 Unfortunately, despite the modification to the door, the time switch was stolen from the base in March/April 2005, and so the unlit lantern came in as an outage.
 Before a new time switch could be found, plans had been drawn up to replace the column - probably due to a ladder being required if the lantern needed to be operated on.
 The new column is a 5 m drop-down with modern-day Beta 5 and SS3DR photocell.
 (The Beta 5 and bracket were removed shortly afterwards, and a WRTL Arc lantern fitted to the column spigot, owing to the rest of the lighting on the same estate being replaced at this time.

 I assume that just the time switch unit was stolen, even though the casing was also missing from the base of the column when I photographed it.
 The gear was in an excellent condition and, hopefully, it could be re-used elsewhere.

 The lantern was saved, and entered my Collection, where it remained in as-removed, and non-functioning condition, until being passed on to fellow collector Arlen Moulton in 2018.
 In December of the same year, the lantern made a brief return to the footpath that it had last illuminated nearly fourteen years earlier.
-Thanks to the installation of a domestic compact fluorescent lamp within the lantern, and a convenient inverter being on-hand, the lantern was lit once again on this footpath, as demonstrated by Arlen in the picture below...apologies for my dreadful girn; these inverters are heavy pieces of kit, you know!
+We paid a further return visit to the footpath in July 2020; by this time, suitable control gear to run a 35 Watt SOX had been installed within the lantern.
+Here, Arlen's (long-suffering!) dad holds the inverter, which is powered by a 12 Volt car battery.
+As can be seen, the lantern activated quite happily, despite the simulated mains voltage being lower than that of actual mains voltage.

 < Previous | Next >